-Ajwain, that beautiful musty herb and spice, smelling of camphor, is well known in the East and the West.
-There are culinary uses to both, but also very common medicinal uses of leaves and seeds.
+There are culinary uses to both leaf and seed of the Ajwain or Carom plant, and also very common medicinal uses of leaves and seeds.
 It is related to cumin, parsley and dill, and is often confused with lovage, parsley seed and oregano With a fragrance reminiscent of cumin, but more intense and assertive, it tastes of thyme but stronger and less subtle, with licquorice overtones.
 The seed can be called ajowan or ajwain,bishop’s weed, ajowan caraway, carom seeds, or thymol seeds.

 This plant originated in the Eastern Mediterranean, probably Egypt, and is mainly grown today in Indian and Persia.
 Its use is generally confined to Central Asia and Northern India (e.g. in some versions of the Panch phoran spice mixture from Bengal).
 It also appears in the Ethiopian berebere spice mixture (which shows both Indian and Arabian heritage!).